ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_1_0_1_2_Release_Notes.md

 The SQuirreL SQL client, an open source product for DB object browsing and SQL execution, can be used in conjunction with Altibase.

-###### Shaard Manage Support
+###### Shard Manage Support

 Shard Manager is a tool to help organize and manage Altibase Sharding data nodes and shard objects.
 Altibase Sharding consists of multiple databases, so managing each database and object can be expensive.
 In this environment, the user can use Shard Manager to improve work efficiency.

 ###### altimon.sh Improvement

-altimon.sh has been improved to monitor the host equipment where Altibase server and altiMon are installed. altiMon mainly monitors OS information and DB information, and in order to collect OS information, it is possible in an operating system that can use the PICL library.
+altimon.sh has been mainly improved to  monitors OS information and DB information, and in order to collect OS information, it is possible in an operating system that can use the PICL library.

 ###### Change of INPUT/OUTPUT Type Related Behavior in iSQL Host Variable Declaration